SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 readback, and backend execution.
 Factory methods return `DrawingCanvas` so CPU and GPU entry points expose the same canvas-facing API while still constructing the typed implementation internally.

+### Options

+`DrawingOptions` is the per-state option bundle.
+It carries three things:

+- `GraphicsOptions` for blending, antialiasing, and composition
+- `IntersectionRule` selecting non-zero or even-odd filling
+- `Transform`, a `Matrix4x4` applied to subject geometry and brushes

+There is no separate shape-options type; the fill rule and transform live directly on `DrawingOptions`.
+Explicit path boolean operations (`BooleanOperation`) exist only on the `IPath` `Clip(...)` geometry extensions, not in the drawing options.

 ### Batcher

 `DrawingCanvasBatcher<TPixel>` is the deferred command queue.
-It stores pending `CompositionCommand` values, records the canvas replay timeline, prepares commands during replay, and creates `DrawingCommandBatch` values for command-range entries.
+It stores pending `CompositionSceneCommand` values, records the canvas replay timeline, prepares commands during replay, and creates `DrawingCommandBatch` values for command-range entries.

 It is the bridge between the immediate-looking public API and the deferred backend handoff.

 ### Command

-`CompositionCommand` is the recorded unit of drawing intent.
-In the common case it means "fill this path with this brush under this state".
-The command stream also carries explicit layer boundaries through `BeginLayer` and `EndLayer`.
+`CompositionCommand` is the recorded unit of drawing intent for fills.
+In the common case it means "fill this path with this brush under these options".
+The same command stream also carries:

+- explicit layer boundaries through `BeginLayer` and `EndLayer`
+- explicit clip scopes through `BeginClip` and `EndClip`, where each begin-clip carries a `DrawingClipDescriptor`
+- `Apply` barriers that run an image processor over a path region

+Stroked geometry is recorded through dedicated command types (`StrokePathCommand`, `StrokeLineSegmentCommand`, `StrokePolylineCommand`).
+The batcher stores all of these behind the shared `CompositionSceneCommand` wrapper so the stream stays ordered.

 The command remains relatively close to the original user request.
-It may hold the original path, pen, brush, transform, and clip state.
+It may hold the original path, pen, brush, and drawing options including the transform.

 ### Preparation

 Preparation is the normalization step that turns recorded intent into backend-ready commands.

 `DrawingCanvasBatcher<TPixel>.PrepareCommands(...)` runs only when needed.
-It applies command transforms, expands strokes to fill paths, preserves clip state for backend lowering, and expands dashed strokes when a stroke pattern is present.
+It does two things, in parallel across the command buffer when the buffer is large enough:

+1. expands dashed strokes into dash geometry (`GenerateDashes`), because dashing changes the subject geometry before the backend retains raster payload
+2. bakes non-identity command transforms into brush coordinates (`Brush.Transform`), so CPU and WebGPU do not each bake the transform in their own way

+Preparation deliberately does not transform subject geometry, expand strokes to fills, or resolve clips.
+Geometry keeps `DrawingOptions.Transform` so backends can flatten curves scale-aware; strokes stay stroke commands so each backend can expand them in its own execution model; and the ordered begin/end-clip command stream remains the single source of truth for clipping.

 Preparation stops at `DrawingCommandBatch`.
 Backend-specific lowering happens after that, inside `IDrawingBackend.CreateScene(...)`.

 ### Command Batch

 `DrawingCommandBatch` is the prepared command range handed to the backend.
-It contains the command stream for one contiguous range and scene-level facts such as whether that range contains layer boundaries.
+It contains the command stream for one contiguous range and scene-level facts about that range: `HasLayers`, `HasApply`, and `HasClipControls`.

 It is the backend handoff boundary.